Captioning Accuracy: How to Measure Error Rates

 - A lack of notation for speaker changes and speaker ID’s

 These formatting errors greatly contribute to the inaccuracy of the file and make it not only difficult to understand but simply incorrect.
-Calculating an accuracy rate solely based on the word error rate would be an inaccurate portrayal of the number of issues in the transcript.
+Calculating captioning accuracy rates solely based on the word error rate would be an inaccurate portrayal of the number of issues in the transcript.

 Punctuation Matters!

-At 3Play, we measure our accuracy including punctuation because we understand that incorrect punctuation can change the meaning of language tremendously.
-(We bet this grandma agrees! ➡)
+At 3Play, we measure our captioning accuracy including punctuation because we understand that incorrect punctuation can change the meaning of language tremendously.

 Incorrect punctuation can also make it difficult to comprehend a file.
 In the example clip above, it’s hard to follow along, know who is speaking, and what they are even referring to because there are so many formatting errors.